-COVID-19 Curriculum support guidelines
+COVID-19 Curriculum continuity guidelines

 We know schools are making preparations for continuity of teaching and learning in the event of a significant disruption to student learning, including the potential for a temporary school closure.
-The curriculum support guidelines will assist schools with this important work.
+To support schools, curriculum resources will be available on a public website as of Monday 23 March.
+This will be available for both staff and parents to use.